 For students and parents, the various ways that the terms school, college, and university are used can be very confusing.
 The trends in college and university mergers are not helping.
 The lack of understanding of these terms may influence international students' choice of an institution when applying to study in the United States.

-The main distinctions between school, college, and university in the USA are discussed in this article.
+In this article, we will discuss what's the difference between college and university in the USA.
 Local and foreign students can make educated decisions about where to pursue their education by understanding how these institutions are defined, how they differ, and what subtypes of institutions fall under them.

 The terms school, college, and university can mean different things depending on where one is from.
 In the United Kingdom, for instance, colleges refer to schools found within a university.
 You will also hear students say “going to uni,” which is British slang for attending university (Lempiäinen, 2017).
 Meanwhile, in Canada, college usually refers to a vocational, artistic, or technical school offering tertiary education, while in Australia, it refers to secondary education (College Rank, n.d.).

-Now you might be wondering “What is the difference between a school, college, and university in the USA?”
-The quick answer is that a school can refer to any institution that provides learning.
+When it comes to school vs college vs university in the USA, the quick explanation is that a school can refer to any institution that provides learning.
 On the other hand, colleges are institutions that generally offer undergraduate programs while universities have both undergraduate and graduate offerings.
 Universities tend to have bigger class sizes than colleges and focus more on research than teaching (Epps, 2020).
 Lastly, a college may also refer to the broad fields of specialization comprising a university.
 Hence, most universities have a College of Liberal Arts, College of Engineering, and College of Education.

 It is interesting to note that the word school is derived from the Greek word scholē, which means leisure.
 For the Greeks, a life of leisure gives one the opportunity to think and explore things, which eventually led to the word’s usage in the educational context (Merriam Webster, n.d.).